Cog-Creators/Red-DiscordBot/README.md

 Suggestions are always very welcome.

+>How do local playlists work?

+Make as many folders as you want inside the localtracks folder.
+Names must be without spaces.
+Every folder counts as a different playlist.
+Every playlist can contain mp3 and flac files.
+Users can stream them by doing !local [playlist_name] and see the full list with !local or !locallist.
+They can also add tracks to their favorites.

 >Why is this bot called Red and the admin role "Transistor"?
 What's the meaning of !sing?

 They're all references to [Transistor](https://www.supergiantgames.com/games/transistor/), a videogame by Supergiant Games.